 Like any other machine or vehicle, boats require considerable maintenance to prolong their durability.
 They’re generally less difficult to maintain than the average land vehicle, although some parts will require specific attention depending on their size.

-Boats can stay in great shape for a long time with thorough maintenance, and studies reveal that the annual cost of maintaining them equates to 10% of their total initial price.
+Boats like these narrowboats for sale can stay in great shape for a long time with thorough maintenance, and studies reveal that the annual cost of maintaining them equates to 10% of their total initial price.
 Here are some essential tips to keeping your boat running for a pretty long time.

 1. Regular Engine Checks and Oil Changes